magwhyr/arduiggiator/README.md

-arduino-arpeggiator
+arduiggiator
 ===================

 Arpeggiator based on Arduino and the SparkFun midi shield.
+Credit to wbajzek's arduino-arpeggiator for the foundation.
 It will run free or sync to midi clock if it detects a start message.

 Button D2 = Toggle hold-mode on/off (I might replace hold-mode on/off